 Contact our Sexual Offence Solicitors Kirkcaldy, Alloa, Dunfermline, Edinburgh, Scotland

 Sexual offence cases are complex and require the help of experienced specialist criminal defence lawyers.
 We have the expertise to guide through the whole process from the police interview onwards.
-If your livelihood is at stake as a result of a sexual offence allegation, you can trust the solicitors at Martin, Johnston & Socha to help.
+If your livelihood is at stake as a result of a sexual offence allegation, you can trust the expert team at MJS Criminal Defence Lawyers to help.

 Our legal team defend clients in Alloa, Dunfermline, Edinburgh, Glenrothes, Kirkcaldy, Methil, Perth, Stirling and throughout Scotland.
 We offer a free, initial consultation to discuss your case.
 Contact us by making an online enquiry or by telephone in Dunfermline on 01383 730 466, in Kirkcaldy on 01592 640 680, in Alloa on 01259 725 922.